jundalisay/superblist/content/en/research/pythagoras/fragments/theages.md

 Pleasure pertains to the appetitive part.
 But this being sought after more vehemently, generates incontinence.

-Hence, since the acting unjustly is produced from so many causes, it is evident that acting justly is effected through an equal number of causes.
-For virtue, indeed, is naturally beneficent and profitable; but vice is productive of evil, and is noxious.
+Hence, since the acting unjustly is produced from so many causes, acting justly is effected through an equal number of causes.

+Virtue is naturally beneficent and profitable.
+But vice is productive of evil, and is noxious.

 Since, however, of the parts of the soul, one is the leader, but the other follows, and the virtues and the vices subsist about these, and in these; it is evident that with respect to the virtues also, some are leaders, others are followers, and others, are composed from these.